-- In some countries, drugs that are legal and readily available in the United States are considered illegal, require a prescription, or may arouse suspicions among local officials and customs and immigration authorities.
+In some countries, drugs that are legal and readily available in the US are considered illegal, require a prescription, or may arouse suspicions among local officials and customs and immigration authorities.

 Do not plan to mail medications to your child abroad.
-Mailing prescription and over-the-counter medication abroad is not recommended as it may be illegal in some countries.
-Customs officials in the local country may stop the shipment and charge prohibitive amounts to get the medications.
+Mailing prescription and over-the-counter medication is not recommended as it may be illegal in some countries.
+Customs officials may stop the shipment or charge prohibitive fines.

-If your student's prescribing doctor advises against taking a large supply of medication, he/she should provide a note with the diagnosis, treatment, and medication regime so that an overseas physician can fill the prescription locally, provided the medication is licensed and legal in the country.
-In some cases, the local physician may conduct an examination and confirm the diagnosis before filling the prescription provided by the US doctor.
+If your student's prescribing doctor advises against taking a large supply of medication, he/she should provide a note with the diagnosis, treatment, and medication regimen so that an overseas physician can consider filling the prescription locally, provided the medication is licensed and legal in the country.
+In some cases, the local physician may conduct an examination to confirm the diagnosis before filling the prescription provided by the US doctor.
 Some local doctors may be hesitant to prescribe the same dosage.